tvansteenburgh/package-indexer/README.md

 reverse index data into one file per package.
 This approach seems to offer the best balance of scalability, reliability, performance, and simplicity/maintainability.

+Because we're using the filesystem as a data store, we have no reliable way to ensure data integrity if we allow multiple concurrent writes.
+Consequently, if we want to scale out our indexing service, we should configure our load balancer to send writes to a single host, and distribute reads among the remaining hosts.

 We should implement our indexing scheme in a such a way that it could easily be swapped out for another approach so that we can easily try